Upper Thames Branch Gardens

 - Leave fallen fruit under fruit trees.

-At the end of the season, don't forget to send your records to Emma Turnbull.
+At the end of the season, don't forget to send your records to the Garden recording co-ordinator.